weymann/OH3-MyBMW-Drops/README.md

 The example is based on a BMW i3 with range extender (REX).
 Exchange the three configuration parameters in the Things section

-* YOUR_USERNAME - with your ConnectedDrive login username
+* YOUR_USERNAME - with your MyBMW login username
-* YOUR_PASSWORD - with your ConnectedDrive password credentials
+* YOUR_PASSWORD - with your MyBMW password credentials
 * VEHICLE_VIN - the vehicle identification number

 In addition search for all occurrences of *i3* and replace it with your Vehicle Identification like *x3* or *535d* and you're ready to go!